lokeshjr/spacex-api-postman-automation/README.md

 `npm run newman-run`

-# For reporting purpose -
+# Running tests with html report:

 used newman-reporter-htmlextra for nice html reports